-

 Prerequisites:

-- In weeks 3 and 4 of the semester, there will be a Saturday training event.
+- In weeks 3 or 4 of the semester, there will be a Friday and Saturday training event (dates TBC).
 Attendance at these training events is compulsory for any student registered for PI2105.

 - Garda vetting must be completed by any student participating in this module.
 Students will receive vetting information in week 2 of the semester.